Crystal-Rosenbrook/tableau-challenge/README.md

 Since its inception in 2013, the Citi Bike program has amassed a wealth of data on its utilization.
 However, a robust dashboard or reporting process is yet to be implemented.
 This project aims to fill that gap by building a set of data reports to answer city officials' questions.

-You can find the final Tableau Challenge results [here](https://public.tableau.com/app/profile/crystal.rosenbrook/viz/TableauChallenge_16919735036830/TableauChallenge).
+You can find my final Tableau Challenge results [here](https://public.tableau.com/app/profile/crystal.rosenbrook/viz/TableauChallenge_16919735036830/TableauChallenge).

 ## Before You Begin